 How?
 Always start off every single meeting (no exceptions!) mentioning the purpose of the meeting, if possible, also connect it to the long-term goal, (an extra golden star to the one formulating this already in the calendar-invite).

-"Start doing this systematically and we promise that you will notice a difference in your team after 8 weeks."
+"Start doing this systematically and you will notice a difference after 8 weeks."

 What are you waiting for?